 How to protect yourself from phishing and viruses

-Attackers and scammers often look for ways to steal email addresses, passwords, credit card details, and other sensitive information.
+Attackers and scammers look for ways to steal email addresses, passwords, credit card details, and other sensitive information.

 What phishing looks like